jivesoftware/GitHub4Jive/README.md

 services, web hooks, and cartridges will be used to make this experience as natural and powerful as possible.

+> Note: For architecture details and development notes for each component, please see the corresponding **developer_notes.md** in the component directory.

 # User Stories - General #